sponug/sponug.github.io/_posts/2023-02-06-On-StakeholderMgmt.md

 - Having a simple and concise way of analysing the ecosystem is a vital part of project management
 - You need to be able to build a very open and transparent relationship with your stakeholders
 - There are various types of models to identify and analyse stakeholders - affinity diagrams , RACI being two of them.
 But we will consider a simpler model here
-- We will categorize stakeholders into 3 categories -
+- We will categorize stakeholders into **3 categories** -
-  - Critical : can stop project from succeding .
+  - **Critical** : can stop project from succeding .
 Have to buy-in and sign-off on any critical decision within the project.
 Build and mantain relationship/communicate F2F
-  - essential: can delay the project.You can find replacements but can delay you.
+  - **essential**: can delay the project.You can find replacements but can delay you.
 Two-way communication
-  - interested: Must be informed.
+  - **interested**: Must be informed.
 As long as they are aware of what is happening , they will remain passive.
 One-way updates
 - Consult and pre-consult your critical stakeholders.Ensure interested parties are communicated with
 - Take the whole lifecycle model when engaging with your stakeholders.
 Interested in Dev obvious but who operate and realise the benefits are important as well.
 - Typically during execution ( critical, essential and interested) during support( critical , essential ) and during benefit realisation( informed )